zackkrida/fauxpenverse/automations/README.md

 # Automations

-This directory contains automations for managing the Openverse repositories and Developer Experience.
+This directory contains automations for managing the fauxpenverse repositories and Developer Experience.

 ## Requirements